designitgmbh/vue-playground/README.md

 You can create your Laravel, Django, Rails, etc. REST API and then start a completely stand-alone, replaceable, client side application with this simple kick starter scaffold.

-The idea behind is to skip configurating all these modules together and have them running out of the box just by typing npm i & npm run dev from the console.
+The idea behind is to skip configuring all these modules together and have them running out of the box by typing npm i & npm run dev from the console.

-Also, the main purpose of this repo is to play with Vue which is a great frontend framework.
+Also, the purpose of this repo is to play with and learn from Vue, which is a great frontend framework.

 ## Collaboration

 Send your issues/pull requests thinking that this is a kick starter, not a final polished product.
-Think what could fit well for the majority of people and if you need some particular scaffold out of the box, I challenge you to fork the repo and do it yourself!
+Think what could fit well for the majority of people and if you need some particular single-need scaffold out of the box, I challenge you to fork the repo and do it yourself!

 A good pull request would be a vuejs use case where you smashed your brain pulling it off.
-Then, for the next project, you'll already have it scaffolded in the repo.
+Then, for the next project, you'll already have it scaffolded in this repo (if it fits as per what was said above).

 ## License